-A second plate identifying a vehicle as having an IRP license ("Apportioned Vehicle") will be included in the packet if registering either a straight truck (TK) or a bus (BS).
+A second plate identifying a vehicle as having an IRP license ("Apportioned Vehicle") will be included in the packet if the unit being registered does not pull a trailer (for example a straight truck or dump truck).

 This second plate must be displayed on the rear of the vehicle (power unit; not trailer).
-This plate does not correspond to the cab card, is not replaced each year, and should be used as long as the vehicle carries an IRP license.
+This plate does not correspond to the cab card and should be used as long as the vehicle carries an IRP license.
 If desired, the identification plate can be switched from one IRP vehicle to another.
-If the plate is damaged or lost, the cost of a replacement is \$15.00 (\$10.00 plate fee and \$5.00 mailing fee).
-If the license is picked up at our office and not sent through the mail, the mailing fee is waived.
+If the plate is damaged or lost, the cost of a replacement is \$17.50 (\$10.00 plate fee and \$7.50 mailing fee).